System Design /

 I pushed decisions forward by grounding them in:

-• Risk of blocking engineering timelines
+• Risk of blocking design and engineering timelines

 Result: